MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/4_Snap_AI_Prompt_Framework/General_Introduction.md

 - It provides methodologies for building effective prompt structures and prompt library.

 ### Target Audience
-- This First Edition of the Snap AI Prompt Framework E-Book is aimed at users with access to GPT4 and AI community in general
+- This Second Edition of the Snap AI Prompt Framework E-Book is aimed at users with beginner to intermediate levels of expertise in AI prompting.
-  - New AI users who want to learn AI prompting.

 ### Unique Features, Modular Structure, Intuition, and Robust Capabilities

-- It aims to make it simpler for with different backgrounds to learn to prompt AI systems.
+- It aims to make it simpler for users with different backgrounds to learn to prompt AI systems.
+  - Non-Technical Users
+  - ESL Users

 ### How to Use This Guide

-- This guide aims to provide a comprehensive understanding of the applications and concepts behind Snap, suitable for users with varying levels of expertise.
+- This guide aims to provide a comprehensive understanding of the applications and concepts behind Snap Framework.

 ### The Vision Behind Snap

-- To help AI users around the world to prompt and use AI systems effectively.
+- To help AI users around the world to prompt AI systems effectively.